dorazhiyuyang/dorazhiyuyang.github.io/index.md

 ### No Title

-I believe life and research triggered and pursued by interest and freedom. _How much I love life, how much I love math_.
+I believe life and research triggered and pursued by interest and freedom. _How much I love life, how much I love math.
+How much I love math, how much freedom I need_.

 ### About Me